 Course Outline

-Introduction to AI in Cybersecurity for Government
+Introduction to Artificial Intelligence in Cybersecurity

-- Current landscape of cyber threats
+- Current Landscape of Cyber Threats

 Data Collection and Preprocessing